KacperPiotrGadula/Kubernetes/Namespaces/Readme.md

 -> kube-system -> this namespace has pod member which one responsible for action cluster

+kubectl get pods -n <name_of_namespace> -> Showing pods in namespace which you are choosing

-kubectl get namespace -n <name_of_namespace> -> Showing member in namespace which you are choosing
+kubectl get all -n <name_of_namespace> -> Showing members  in namespace which you are choosing